nolanlawson/css-talk-2022/markdown.md

 Going back to the performance trace I showed at the beginning, I think part of the reason it can be so much harder to understand the "purple part" than the yellow part is that JavaScript is imperative, whereas CSS is declarative.
-With JavaScript, we procedurally tell the browser exactly what to do, and the performance trace is a one-to-one mapping of what we wrote.
+With JavaScript, we procedurally tell the browser exactly what to do, and the performance trace is a one-to-one mapping of the algorithm we wrote.

 With CSS, we give a big declarative blob to the browser and tell the browser to implement the algorithm.
 And every browser does it differently.
 So when something goes wrong, it's really hard to tell what we did to cause the problem.